willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 This unimodal function is flexible, assuming various shapes, such as bell, quasi-linear, or flat shapes.
 However, this flexibility introduces the possibility of parameter degeneracy or redundancy, where different combinations of parameter values yield similar outcomes.
 To address this issue, we constrained the optimal climate condition parameter ($\xi$) within the observed climate range for the species, assuming that the optimal climate condition falls within our observed data range.

+## Forest inventory and climate data

+We used two open inventory datasets from eastern North America: the Forest Inventory and Analysis (FIA) dataset in the United States [@OConnell2007] and the Forest Inventory of Québec [@Naturelles2016].
+At the plot level, we focused on plots sampled at least twice, excluding those that had undergone harvesting to concentrate solely on natural dynamics.
+Specifically, we selected surveys conducted for the FIA dataset using the modern standardized methodology implemented since 1999.
+After applying these filters, our final dataset encompassed nearly 26,000 plots spanning a latitude range from 26° to 53° (Figure S7).
+Each plot within the dataset was measured between 1970 and 2021, with observation frequencies ranging from 2 to 7 times and an average of 3 measurements per plot.
+The time intervals between measurements varied from 1 to 40 years, with a median interval of 7 years (Figure S7).

+These datasets provide individual-level information on the DBH and the status (dead or alive) of more than 200 species.
+From this pool, we selected the 31 most abundant species (Table S1).
+This selection comprises 9 conifer species and 22 hardwood species.
+We ensured an even distribution of species across the shade tolerance axis, with three species classified as very intolerant, nine as intolerant, eight as intermediate, eight as tolerant, and five as very tolerant [@burns1990silvics].

+For the competition metric, we use asymmetric competition for light, meaning that each individual is affected only by neighbour individuals of larger size.
+We quantified asymmetric competition for light for a focal individual in a given plot by summing the total basal area of all individuals larger than the focal one, herein BAL.
+We further split BAL into the total density of conspecific and heterospecific individuals.
+For the climate variable, we obtained the 19 bioclimatic variables with a 10 $km^2$ (300 arcsec) resolution grid, covering the period from 1970 to 2018.
+These climate variables were modeled using the ANUSPLIN interpolation method [@McKenney2011].
+We used each plot's latitude and longitude coordinates to extract the MAT and MAP climate variables.
+In cases where plots did not fall within a valid pixel of the climate variable grid, we interpolated the climate condition using the eight neighboring cells.
+Due to the transitional nature of the dataset, we considered both the average and standard deviation of MAT and MAP over the years within each time interval.

 ### Model fit and validation